the-turing-way/pathways/documentation.md

 ### Changing the Number of Pages per Card

-Currently the first four pages for each pathway are shown on a card.
+Currently the first three pages for each pathway are shown on a card.
 This is controlled by the variable `max_bullets` in the `create_bullet_string` function in `card.py`.

 ### Edit Cards' Appearance